epfl-ada/ada-2024-project-5pack/data_story/index.md

   <iframe src="assets/plots/barplot_times.html" width="100%" height="550px" frameborder="0"></iframe>
 </div>

 The link strategy appears to have the shortest times while the semantic strategy has the best success rate.
-The hub strategy underperforms both of these strategies and also the average path, signaling that this strategy might be too naive and be used when players don't have a specific plan in mind.
+Backtracking is increasing the time significantly, which makes sense because returning from an article takes time.
+We also note that while going through the most important hubs is associated with lower completion time, it is also associated with lower success rates.
+This is maybe because this strategy is also used by players who don't have a specific goal in mind and are trying to go to articles that they are familiar with.

 ### Causal Analysis